-I don’t know about you, but peeling, chopping and prepping butternut squash (or pumpkin) is one of my least favourite kitchen tasks.
+I don’t know about you, but peeling, chopping and prepping butternut squash (or pumpkin) is one of my least favorite kitchen tasks.
 It’s really tricky, awkward and honestly, I will basically do anything not to have to do it.
-But I love the flavour of roasted squash, and it’s a wonderful, versatile ingredient to use around the holiday season.
+But I love the flavor of roasted squash, and it’s a wonderful, versatile ingredient to use around the holiday season.

 All you have to do is slice the squash right down the middle – I like to slice the top with the stem off to make this easier – then scoop out the seeds.

-You can absolutely dice the squash if you like, or if you need diced for your recipe.
+You can absolutely dice the squash if you like, or if you need it for your recipe.
+Again, there’s no need to peel the squash as I find that the crispy texture the skin brings adds interest (but you can peel it if you want to).

 - Make creamy butternut squash soup.